 Surgical Prophylaxis Protocol

-The antimicrobial surgical prophylaxis protocol establishes evidence-based standards for surgical prophylaxis at The Nebraska Medical Center.
+The antimicrobial surgical prophylaxis protocol establishes evidence-based standards for surgical prophylaxis at Nebraska Medicine.
 The antimicrobial surgical prophylaxis protocol will be implemented through the use of a standard antimicrobial surgical prophylaxis order form (download available at the bottom of this page).
 The protocol includes dosing guidelines specified on the order form.
 To see details of the order entry process, click here.

 - The order forms will be included in the pre-operative packet and placed in all relevant places, including clinics, to ensure accessibility.
-The surgical prophylaxis or transplant surgical prophylaxis forams are to be used for all adult surgical procedures performed at The Nebraska Medical Center.
+The surgical prophylaxis or transplant surgical prophylaxis forams are to be used for all adult surgical procedures performed at Nebraska Medicine.
 For purposes of surgical prophylaxis, these forms replace any currently existing standard order sets that include antibiotics.

 - The physician or physician's agent will complete the order form, including patient allergies.
 The form will then be given to the pharmacist, who will enter the orders into CareCast, making automatic weight adjustments as specified on the form and automatic adjustments for renal function as specified below.
 Clarification orders regarding renal dosage adjustments will be recorded in the patient's medical record by the pharmacist.
 If the patient is allergic to the antibiotic that is ordered, the pharmacist will automatically order the option listed on the form for use in the case of allergy.